sl33pwalk/translate-shell-script/README.md

 tt <lang(optional)> <text>
 ```

-* translate-text - Just simple script for translate-shell that makes it better for use!
-Supports only english and russian languages.
+* translate-text - Just simple framework for translate-shell that makes it better for use!

+### Features:

++ writing translated text in translate.txt in root directory of script.
++ abbreviated script name
++ supports en and ru languages

 ### language options: